JereKuusela/valheim-expand_world/publish/README.md

 - maxSector (default: `1.0` of world angle): End of the [circle sector](https://en.wikipedia.org/wiki/Circular_sector).
 - curveX (default: `0.0` of world radius): Moves the distance center point away from the world center.
 - curveY (default: `0.0` of world radius): Moves the distance center point away from the world center.
 - amount (default: `1.0` of total area): How much of the valid area is randomly filled with this biome.
+Uses normal distribution, see values below.
 - stretch (default: `1.0`): Same as the `Stretch biomes` setting but applied just to a single entry.
 Multiplies the size of biome areas (average total area stays the same).
 - seed (default: ` `): Overrides the random outcome of `amount`.
-By default derived from the world seed.
+Numeric value fixes the outcome.
+Biome name uses a biome specific value derived from the world seed.
+No value uses biome from the `terrain` parameter.
 - wiggleDistance (default: `true`): Applies "wiggle" to the `minDistance`.
 - wiggleSector (default: `true`): Applies "wiggle" to the `maxSector` and `minSector`.

-"Wiggle" adds a sin wave pattern to the distance/sector borders for less artifical biome transitions.
-The strength can be globally configured in the main .cfg file.
+Note: The world edge is always ocean.
+This is currently hardcoded.

+### Amount

+Technically the amount is not a percentage but something closer to a normal distribution.

+Manual testing with `debug_biomes` command has given these rough values:
+- 0.1: 0.4 %
+- 0.2: 2.7 %
+- 0.25: 5.3 %
+- 0.3: 8.8 %
+- 0.35: 14 %
+- 0.4: 23 %
+- 0.45: 32 %
+- 0.5: 42 %
+- 0.535: 50 %
+- 0.55: 54 %
+- 0.6: 64 %
+- 0.65: 74 %
+- 0.7: 83 %
+- 0.75: 90 %
+- 0.8: 94 %
+- 0.85: 97 %
+- 0.9: 99 %

+For example if you want to replace 25% of Plains with a new biome you can calculate 0.6 -> 64 % -> 64 % / 4 = 16 % -> 0.35.
+So you would put 0.35 (or 0.36) to the amount of the new biome.

+Note: The amount is of the total world size, not of the remaining area.
+If two biomes have the same seed then their areas will overlap which can lead to unexpected results.

+For example if the new biome is a variant of Plains then there is no need to reduce the amount of Plains because the new biome only exists where they would have been Plains.

+If the seeds are different, then Plains amount can be calculated with 0.6 -> 64 % -> 64 % * (1 - 0.25) / (1 - 0.16) = 57 % -> 0.56.

+### Sectors

 Sectors start at the south and increase towards clock-wise direction.
 So that:
 - Bottom left part is between sectors 0 and 0.25.